techmania-team/techmania-docs/English/Theme/Introduction.md

 ## `getApi`, API version and top-level tables

-TECHMANIA provides a broad set of APIs for your script to interact with, allowing your theme to manipulate the UXML document, read tracks and patterns, read or write records, control the game, and more.
+TECHMANIA provides a broad set of APIs for your script to interact with, allowing your theme to manipulate the visual tree, read tracks and patterns, read or write records, control the game, and more.

-These APIs are organized as Lua tables, and you can retrieve them by calling `getApi(version)` with the API version number you wish to use.
+These APIs are organized as Lua tables, and you can retrieve them by calling `getApi(version)` with the API version number (as a number, not string) you wish to use.
 Consult TECHMANIA's release notes to see which releases support which API versions.
 At the time of writing, TECHMANIA 2.0 supports API version 1.

 Once an API version is released it will never change.
 Whenever a new TECHMANIA release modifies the API, it will increment the version number.
 We strive to make API changes as backwards-compatible as possible, allowing newer TECHMANIA releases to support older API versions, but we cannot make guarantees.
 The `getApi(version)` function is the only thing we guarantee to never change across API versions.